Chuan Fu

 Dim sum, at its source, is a ritual as much as a meal format.
 The Cantonese tradition of yum cha, literally drinking tea, frames the food as secondary to the communal act of gathering over bamboo steamers and shared plates across a slow morning or midday.
 The cooking itself is technically demanding in ways that tasting-menu kitchens rarely require: har gow wrappers must be thin enough to show the prawn filling beneath, folded with pleats that hold under steam without splitting; soup dumplings demand a gelled stock that liquefies on contact with heat; turnip cake requires calibrated texture, neither dense nor loose.
 These are tests of kitchen discipline that do not benefit from theatrical plating or expensive proteins.
 The ingredient is ordinary; the execution is the product.

 In cities with established Chinatowns, San Francisco's Richmond and Sunset districts or New York's Flushing, this standard is enforced by a customer base that grew up eating the benchmark.
 In markets without that cultural density, execution standards can drift without consequence because the reference points simply do not exist in the room.
-The fact that Chuan Fu has earned consecutive Michelin recognition in Central Florida, a market without a large Chinese dining tradition to enforce standards, suggests the kitchen is holding itself to an internal measure rather than a local one.
+The fact that Chuan Fu has earned consecutive Michelin recognition in Central Florida suggests the kitchen is holding itself to a consistent standard.
 That matters as a signal.
-For comparable Chinese cooking operating at a recognized level elsewhere in the country, Mister Jiu's in San Francisco offers a useful reference point for what Chinese cuisine looks like when it earns sustained critical attention in a competitive American market.

 Price Tier and What It Means in Practice